JoeYeungCW/Coffee_Machine/README.md

 Coffee Machine project from Hyperskill (https://hyperskill.org/projects/33?track=8)

-There are six stages of the project.
+There are five stages of the project.

  Stage 1: Making coffee